 - Mixing spoon - I love these wooden mixing spoons, but any spoon will do.

-- Cast iron skillet - I exclusively use cast iron skillets.
-Amazon has a great price on them right now.
+- Cast iron skillet – I exclusively use cast iron skillets.
+Amazon has a great selection.

-- Tapioca starch (or arrowroot flour) - I used Bob's Red Mill for these as well.
+- Tapioca starch (or arrowroot flour) – I used Bob’s Red Mill for this as well.
+Some of the benefits of tapioca include that it’s gluten-free, grain-free and nut-free; low in calories, sugar and fat; tasteless and odorless; and binds and thickens recipes.

-- Coconut milk (I've been loving this AIP friendly no-guar coconut milk).
-If I can find it on sale at my local health food store, I buy it there.
-Otherwise, it's cheaper on Amazon here.
+- Coconut milk – If I can the no-guar “simple” coconut milk on sale at my local health food store, I buy it there.
+Otherwise, it’s cheaper on Amazon here.

-- Salt (I love using this salt because the trace minerals aren't stripped out like in table salt)
+- Salt – I love using this salt because the trace minerals aren’t stripped out like in table salt.
+Plus, I think it tastes better.

 Step 1: Mix all ingredients in a bowl